 The environmental compliance market is set for quite a few changes over the next 5 years; primarily on the back of the Resources and Waste Strategy and the ongoing consumer shift towards heightened awareness of the environmental credentials of products - here's our summary...

-Depending on the scope of the consultations set for release, the conventional relationship between producers, waste management companies and compliance schemes could change significantly.
+Potentially, the conventional relationship between producers, waste management companies and compliance schemes could change significantly.
 The definitions of each of the aforementioned parties could also change.
 What is certain is that the upfront financial burden to “producers” will likely increase significantly.

 The restructuring of the Packaging Waste Regulations will not come into play until at least 2023.

 PRNs (Packaging Recovery Notes) are the sole evidence of compliance obligations within the Producer Responsibility (Packaging Waste) Regulations.
 Due to their complex position as a Pseudo Commodity traded by specific parties within the waste management system, they can vary in price significantly.
 Although the main driver for PRN costs in theory is tied to the recyclability and value of specific materials, the actual price paid will fluctuate based on the perceived supply and demand.
 These factors are not always clear due to published data updates on the NPWD not always reflecting the actual supply of PRNs onto the market (monthly data submissions are non-compulsory and quarterly updates have been known to be revised before).
 This combined with a relatively significant lag time between “placing on the market” of PRNs and public reporting can lead to a pricing discourse.